 If famed minimalist sculptor Donald Judd turned his hand to spa design, the result would probably look like Alma's sleek offering.
 The day-bed-flanked pool is a cool aquamarine rectangle in a serene cream space, and the treatment rooms are cutting edge and calming.
 There's a sauna, a small fitness room (with a static bike, treadmill and TRX suspension-training equipment), and a range of massages, reiki, reflexology and immersive sensory experiences are all offered.

-Bring your iPod if you've booked a room with a dock, but leave space in your case for your shopping booty, as you're just a sashay from fashionable boutique-lined Passeig de Gràcia.
+Leave space in your case for your shopping booty, as you're just a sashay from fashionable boutique-lined Passeig de Gràcia.

 Welcome, but Alma is more of a sophisticated adult retreat.
 Baby cots can be provided for free and babysitting with a local nanny can be arranged.
 There's a children's menu too.